oblac/jodd-site/doc/madvoc/5+results-more.md

 This is a common case in web applications.
 Some form is mapped to action
 path: `/form.html`.
 This action (method: `view()`) just prepares form for presentation.
-Second action is mapped to `/form.post.html` and serves as form handler that will be invoked when user submits a form.
+Second action is mapped to `/form.post` (no extension) and serves as form handler that will be invoked when user submits a form.
-What is different now is that this action doesn\'t forward to new page (e.g. `/form.post.ok.jsp`).
-Because of special character used (\'**#**\') it strips a word from action path starting from its end.
+What is different now is that this action doesn't forward to new page (e.g. `/form.post.jsp`).
+Because of special prefix characters used (`#`) it strips a word from _action path_ starting from its end.
 So, the result path is just: `/form`.
-Since default result type is
-\'dispatch\', only the following page will be taken in account:
-`/form.jsp`.
-And those are the very same result paths and pages as for the first action.

-Good practice is to introduce string constant with name \'**BACK**\' and value "**#**".
+And this means that the both actions will share the same resulting page, e.g. `/form.jsp`.

+Think about `#` as a 'BACK' command for actions path.
 {: .example}

 Another example: